Jonathan2251/lbd/source/funccall.rst

 Function related Intrinsics support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I think these llvm instinsic IRs are for exception handling implementation
+I think these llvm instinsic IRs are for the implementation of exception handle
 [#excepthandle]_ [#returnaddr].
-With these IRs, programmer can recording the
+With these IRs, programmer can record the
 frame address and return address to be used in implementing program of
 exception handler by C++ as the example below.
 In order to support these llvm
 intrinsic IRs, the following code added to Cpu0 backend.